-If there are exceptional circumstances where no other options are available, and the student will be regularly late, an email must be written to the principal <a href="mailto:stwoards.stwoards will have missed a full 2 weeks of school in one year?
+If there are exceptional circumstances where no other options are available, and the student will be regularly late, an email must be written to the principal slt@sanctamaria.school.nz for consideration.

 If a senior student in possession of a Parking Permit is consistently late, their parking privileges may be taken away.